-- Use colors that evoke simplicity and coziness
+Use colors that evoke simplicity and coziness

-- Add more texture through rugs and pillows
+Add more texture through rugs and pillows

-- Plant some greenery around the living room to give it a little life
+Plant some greenery around the living room to give it a little life

-- Let the light in
+Let the light in

 Cool colors are the way to go when it comes to the master bedroom.
 “Blues, grays, whites, and greiges (gray-beige) are all in right now,” says top real estate agent Maribel Sotuyo of Houston, Texas.

-Be sure to use a complementary color palette, and add pops of color where you can.
+Be sure to use a complementary color palette and add pops of color where you can.

-Other bedroom staging tips:
+Other bedroom home staging tips:

-- Try hanging the drapes a little higher to give the illusion of height in the bedroom.
+Try hanging the drapes a little higher to give the illusion of height in the bedroom.

-- Add plants vases, wall art and strategically placed lamps for warmth.
+Add plants, vases, wall art, and strategically-placed lamps for warmth.

-Kitchen: Keep it Clean
+Best Paint Colors for Kitchens: Keep it Clean

 Kitchens are often the epicenters of homes.
 HomeLight spoke with Karen Parziale, professional stager and owner of The Real Estate Staging Studio in New Jersey, who recommends painting the walls a warm white to make the room feel bigger and the space look cleaner.

-Other kitchen staging tips:
+Other kitchen home staging tips:

-- Open up a colorful cookbook page on the countertop
+Open up a colorful cookbook page on the countertop

-- Create focal points that make the kitchen feel like home
+Create focal points that make the kitchen feel like home

-- Update any hardware and light fixtures necessary
+Update any hardware and light fixtures necessary

-Craft a Personal Spa Experience
+Best Paint Colors for Bathrooms: Craft a Personal Spa Experience

 Focus on neutral color palettes such as these neutral palettes from Sherwin-Williams.